MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-client-tools-sql.md

 Python integration is available starting in SQL Server 2017 or later when you include the Python option in a [Machine Learning Services (In-Database) installation](../install/sql-machine-learning-services-windows-install.md).

-To create and deploy solutions written in Python on SQL Server, install Microsoft's [revoscalepy](https://docs.microsoft.com/machine-learning-server/python-reference/revoscalepy/revoscalepy-package) and other Python libraries on the client workstation.
+To create and deploy Python solutions on SQL Server, install Microsoft's [revoscalepy](https://docs.microsoft.com/machine-learning-server/python-reference/revoscalepy/revoscalepy-package) and other Python libraries on the client workstation.
 The revoscalepy library, which is also on the remote SQL Server instance, coordinates computing requests between both systems.

 In this article, you will learn how to install the necessary Python libraries on your local workstation.
 You will also learn how to write Python code that executes on SQL Server, and render visualizations and other output locally using the capabilities of a client application.